Gap or "Bridge" Year

 Common Gap Year Positions

 Below are tips to get you started in identifying and applying for several short-term positions frequently pursued by Cornell grads.
+Looking for reputable programs or websites to search for opportunities?
+Check out this clip from one of our advisors explaining how to get started Where Can I Search for a Gap or Bridge Experiences?

 - Service Programs.
 There are many reputable programs focused on service domestically and abroad.
 You’ve likely heard of AmeriCorps and Peace Corps, and there are many others.
-Call +1 (607) 255-5296 to make an appointment with the Gap Year Advisor and discuss whether these or other service opportunities might be a good fit for you.

 - Options in Research.
 Many entry-level positions exist in a variety of research environments.